 Grand Meadow is an undeveloped neighborhood park in southeast Austin.
 Eager to develop this park, a local stewardship organization applied for and was awarded a design grant by Austin Parks Foundation.
-The concept plan has been approved and adopted by the Parks and Recreation Department.
-This project is complete.
+The concept plan was approved and adopted by the Parks and Recreation Department in March 2024.
+The first phase of development is in the permitting stage.
 City Council District 2

 Image of Grand Meadow park with wildflowers and butterfly cutout and people in the meadow